 Alternatives Locations for A Mirror

-Before we move on from the philosophies of feng shui, we should be clear – mirrors aren’t considered problematic in general.
-We just need to think carefully about where they’re placed.
+Before we move on from the philosophies of feng shui, mirrors aren’t considered problematic, but we need to consider where they’re placed.

 Instead of beside your bed, apply mirrors to a bedroom using these criteria: